(Corrects company name in 11th and 30th paragraphs in story published July 11.)

 “People see the Chinese companies with tainted glasses, they start to wonder if there are any accounting scandals,” said A.T.
 Kearney’s Chng.
 “It’s typical market behavior, you basically classify the entire sector into one.”

-Shareholders of China TransInfo, which provides transportation management systems for government agencies, were offered a price of $5.8 a share (CTFO) by TransCloud Co., a Cayman Islands company owned by its CEO Xia Shudong.
+Shareholders of China TransInfo, which provides transportation management systems for government agencies, were offered a price of $5.8 a share (CTFO:US) by TransCloud Co., a Cayman Islands company owned by its CEO Xia Shudong.
 The offer represented a 12.6 percent premium over its close on Feb.
 17, the last trading day before it announced it had received a going-private proposal.

 “The debt financing is very important in closing these transactions,” Skadden’s Huang said.
 “Without the debt leverage the founders themselves really are not very keen to help the private-equity firms to get the deal done.”